 Bonus Round: The Best Christmas Movies to Stream on Netflix

 One of the best romantic Christmas movies to exist.
 The ultimate festive rom-com follows love in a multitude of scenarios.
 Whether that be familiar or in a relationship, as the huge cast of characters approaches Christmas in London.
 Watch this one for some slightly raunchy, slightly emotional Christmas -time fun.

 Bojack Horseman Christmas Special – Sabrina’s Christmas Wish

 Ah Bojack, television’s most brutally emotional cartoon horse.
 This festive showing is no different.
 Bojack and his Mischievous living mate Todd (Aaron Paul) watch an old episode of Bojack’s sitcom, from back in the ’90s, Horsin’ Around.

 Watch this one for some excellent dark humour and some ever-potent melancholy.
 For sure one of the best funny Christmas movies!

 This one is another treat for the eyes.
 The unique 2D animation style of Klaus with its brilliantly developed town of Smeerensburg “The most unhappy place in the world”.

-Our picks of the 10 best Christmas movies ever are right there, laid out underneath the Christmas tree.
-From jolly to joyless, these Christmas films are all a brilliant watch in their own way.
+Our picks of the 10 best Christmas movies to stream ever are right there, laid out underneath the Christmas tree.
+From jolly to joyless, these Christmas films are all brilliant watches in their own way.